zach-capalbo/vartiste/src/toolkit/Readme.md

 </html>
 ```

+Including the javascript file automatically registers the components and
+systems.

+**Note:** You can access the most up to date version using _@latest_, but this
+is not recommended as it may cause unexpected changes.

 ## New Project vs. Existing Project

-If you're creating a new project, the aframe-vartiste-toolkit has a lot of
+When creating a new project, I recommend pulling the entirety of
-features and functionality, and I recommend pulling in the whole thing.
-This is
+aframe-vartiste-toolkit.
+The toolkit contains a wide variety of features and
+some components and systems rely on others for full functionality.
+Including
-the default behavior when including the toolkit script.
-The components and
-systems can work together to provide more functionality when everything is
+the entire toolkit allows components and systems to work together to their
-available.
+full extent.

 If you're bringing aframe-vartiste-toolkit into an existing project, you can
 either [bring in specific pieces of the toolkit](#customization), or you can
 bring in the whole thing.
 If possible, I recommend pulling in the whole toolkit,
-since some components may depend on other components or systems, but if there's
+since components may depend on other components or systems.
+If there's concern
-concern for naming or functionality conflicts, most components can also operate
+for naming or functionality conflicts, most components can also operate on their
-on their own.
+own.

 # Toolkit Overview

-The *aframe-vartiste-toolkit* has a lot of stuff in it.
-It's built by exporting
+The *aframe-vartiste-toolkit* contains a wide variety of elements.
+It's built by
-every little bit and piece of the [VARTISTE](https://vartiste.xyz) app, and so
+exporting every little bit and piece of the [VARTISTE](https://vartiste.xyz) app,
-[VARTISTE](https://vartiste.xyz) and the [VARTISTE source
+so [VARTISTE](https://vartiste.xyz) and the [VARTISTE source
 code](https://gitlab.com/zach-geek/vartiste) are ultimately the best places to
 see what's available and how it works.
 Nonetheless, I've written some
 documentation as a best-spare-time-effort.
-Here's some of the key things to get you started.
+Here are some of the essentials to get
+you started.

 ## Philosophy and Terms

 VARTISTE leans pretty heavily into the entity-component-system framework that
-a-frame makes available; most things are components, which use systems when
+a-frame makes available; it consists mostly of components, which use systems when
 needed, and can be attached to entities pretty readily.
-Plenty of components
+Many components also spawn
-also spawn their own children entities.
+their own children entities.

-There are a few notable exceptions in the form of utility classes, such as [`VARTISTE.Util`](#util.js) and [`VARTISTE.Undo`](#undo.js).
-These utility classes are exposed under the `VARTISTE` global variable.
+There are a few notable exceptions in the form of utility classes, such as
+[`VARTISTE.Util`](#util.js) and [`VARTISTE.Undo`](#undo.js).
+These utility classes
+can be used when creating components or anywhere you'd like in your Javascript code.
+They are exposed under the VARTISTE object, which is created as a property in the
+global `window`, so you can access them from anywhere.
+For instance, to access the
+`whenLoaded` method of [`Util`](#util.js), you can call
+`VARTISTE.Util.whenLoaded(...)` anywhere in your code.

 Most components (but not all) respond correctly to updates via
-`setAttribute`; fewer things respond entirely correctly to `remove()` so if you
+`setAttribute()`; fewer things respond entirely correctly to `remove()` so if you
 run into issues, double check the docs here or the source.

 One extension to the ECS framework in VARTISTE is "component systems", created
 via [`VARTISTE.Util.registerComponentSystem`](#util.js).
 These are basically
 components for the `a-scene` which get automatically attached (like systems do).
 They have the full schema and update abilities of components, with the
 auto-attach convenience of systems.
-They are accessible via `sceneEl.systems` *and* `sceneEl.components`.
+These are registered as both systems _and_
+components and can be accessed either by the scene `components` object
+(e.g., `sceneEl.components["COMPONENT NAME"]`) or the scene `systems` object
+(e.g., `sceneEl.systems["COMPONENT NAME"]`) within your code.

 ## UI Components

-VARTISTE has a quick-and-dirty user interface, focused around the [`icon-button`](#icon-button), a button with an icon on it.
-These are usually collected into an [`icon-row`](#icon-row), where they're automatically layed-out horizontally.
-Most clickable things have a [`tooltip`](#tooltip), which also has the advantage of being able to be ready by the built-in [text-to-speech](#speech.js) system.
+VARTISTE has a quick-and-dirty user interface, focused around the
+[`icon-button`](#icon-button).
+These are usually collected into an
+[`icon-row`](#icon-row), where they're automatically laid out
+horizontally.
+Most clickable elements have a [`tooltip`](#tooltip), which also has
+the advantage of being able to be read by the built-in [text-to-speech](#speech.js)
+system.

-In addition to [`icon-button`s](#icon-button), there are [`edit-field`s](#edit-field) and [`lever`s](#lever) for providing input.
+In addition to [`icon-button`s](#icon-button), there are [`edit-field`s](#edit-field)
+for text input and [`lever`s](#lever) for adjusting values.

-All of these components are usually arranged on a [`shelf`](#shelf) which provides a background and frame, and allows for easy closing or pinning to the a controller.
+All of these components are arranged on a [`shelf`](#shelf) which provides a
+background and frame.
+Shelves can also be closed or pinned to the a controller to
+easily manage the workspace.

 ## User Rig

-VARTISTE is based on a laser-pointer type interface.
-I've created a user rig
+I created VARTISTE's user rig layout based on a laser-pointer type interface.
-layout based on the laser-pointer concept, and you can incorporate it all with
+You can incorporate the entire rig with the [`vartiste-user-root`](#vartiste-user-root)
-just the [`vartiste-user-root`](#vartiste-user-root) component.
-Some of the things it includes:
+component.
+It includes:

 - Automatic "Press any key to reset orientation" when entering VR.
 - Cool "VR Goggles" that show up in the spectator camera (but not during normal